 3. Morphologists rely on language to describe and analyze plant form.
 However, words and concepts cannot fully capture reality as it is; they are an abstraction from reality.
 Abstracting means selecting some features while omitting others.
 Therefore, Korzybski (1933) concluded that whatever you say about reality is not reality.
 Language functions like a map: useful for navigation, but ultimately not the territory it represents.

 How does all this relate to articulation morphology?
 I emphasized that, in contrast to organs that are based on a morphological theory, articles are factual.
 However, this does not mean that they represent ultimate reality.
-They represent a consensus of morphologists that is based on a widely shared background – however, a consensus that captures only an aspect of the reality of plants.
-An awareness of these limitations can lead to a deeper understanding of plants, from which morphology emerges.
-Contemplating a leaf or a flower, then, can become a door to a more profound reality.
+They represent a consensus of morphologists that is based on a widely shared background – but a consensus that captures only an aspect of the reality of plants.
+An awareness of these limitations can lead to a deeper understanding of plants - one from which morphology itself emerges.
+In this light, contemplating a leaf or a flower, then, can become a door to a more profound reality.

-Articulation morphology may be seen as an expression of the profound wisdom of the Heart Sutra, which, in Tanahashi’s (2014) translation, states:
+Articulation morphology, in this sense, may be seen as an expression of the profound wisdom of the Heart Sutra, which, in Tanahashi’s (2014) translation, states:

 Form is boundlessness;